rsantrod/katacoda-scenarios/oda-course/oda04-skill-custom-components/step7.md

 &nbsp;
 &nbsp;

-And the working custom component code can be found in this link: [Scenario 4 Flow Definition](https://github.com/rsantrod/katacoda-oda-weather-component)
+And the working custom component code can be found in this link: [Scenario 4 Custom Component](https://github.com/rsantrod/katacoda-oda-weather-component)

 &nbsp;
 &nbsp;